Julian/lean-across-the-board/docs/api.rst

     positions.

-.. definition:: board_repr_instance
+.. theorem:: board_repr_instance

-.. definition:: board_repr_pieces
+.. theorem:: board_repr_pieces

     A board’s ``pieces`` is a “vector”, so ``vec_repr`` is used to represent it.

+.. theorem:: contents_is_some_injective

-.. definition:: has_equiv
+.. theorem:: has_equiv

-.. definition:: has_mem
+.. theorem:: has_mem

-.. definition:: height
+.. theorem:: height

     The height of the board.

-.. definition:: reduce
+.. theorem:: reduce

     The state of the board, where pieces of the same type are equivalent

-.. definition:: width
+.. theorem:: width

     The width of the board.